Fatal-Pulse/Gunkolle/README.md

 ## What does not work at current state:
 1. Auto-Factory
+2. Auto-Battle
-2. Combat simulation, time checks
+3. Combat simulation, time checks

 ## How to use: Gunkolle(Expeditions)
 When starting Gunkolle make sure your android emulator is the active window when starting the script. (else you'll get an invald screen reading)